lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LPWAN technologies impose some strict limitations on traffic.
 For instance, devices sleep most of the time and may only receive data during short periods of time after transmission, in order to preserve battery.
 LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).

-Header compression is needed for efficient Internet connectivity to the node within an LPWAN network.
+Header compression is needed for efficient Internet connectivity to a node within an LPWAN network.
 The following properties of LPWAN networks can be exploited to get an efficient header compression:

 * The network topology is star-oriented, which means that all packets between the same source-destination pair follow the same path.
 For the needs of this document, the architecture can simply be described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through a Network Gateway (NGW).